From Sega Retro

 Only 20 racers are on this track at any given time, with three laps given to try and overtake them all.

 Scud Race was due to be ported to the Sega Saturn, though the vast differences in hardware capabilities meant development moved over to the Sega Dreamcast (similar to Virtua Fighter 3).
-The Dreamcast, however, elements of Scud Race were only used to woo developers, and was also seen on invite after the Sega New Challenge Conference.
+On the Dreamcast, however, elements of Scud Race were only used to woo developers, and was also seen on invite after the Sega New Challenge Conference.
 A full conversion was ruled out very early on, as Sega wanted to avoid a reputation of only offering arcade ports to Dreamcast customers.
 Some Dreamcast development kits have sections of Scud Race built in for example purposes.

 Unlike Daytona USA, the BPR Global GT Series no longer exists as a sport (and in fact, was discontiuned in 1997 - a year after Scud Race's release), and so may explain why Scud Race was never brought to home consoles.
 GT racing games (such as Sega GT and its sequels) would stil lbe released by the company in the years that follow, but none follow the "arcade style" gameplay seen here.